agentejo/copilot/README.md

 ### Download

-You can download the latest version of the CoCoPi Starterkit from https://github.com/COCOPi/cocopi-kickstart
+You can download the latest version of the COCOPi Starterkit from https://github.com/COCOPi/cocopi-kickstart

 ### With Git

-If you prefer Git, clone CoCoPi's Starterkit repository.
+If you prefer Git, clone COCOPi's Starterkit repository.

     git clone https://github.com/COCOPi/cocopi-kickstart.git